Interpretation templates

 Dependent variable first (conrinc), independent variable second (sex)

-The average personal income in dollars of males is $49,306, while the average personal income in dollars of females is $35,277. personal income in dollars differs by respondents' sex in a statistically significant way since the p-value is LESS than 0.05
+The average personal income in dollars of males is $49,306, while the average personal income in dollars of females is $35,277.
+Personal income in dollars differs by respondents' sex in a statistically significant way since the p-value is less than 0.05.

 Slides: ttest